 A friend of mine wrote to ask me why the value of his stock mutual fund is higher than the simple difference between what he paid for it a few weeks ago and the current price that he sees listed now.
 So I said the difference is the dividend.

 He wrote back “I am so confused!”
 And I get that.
-The financial markets are confusing even to people who say they are experts.
+Financial markets can be confusing at times even to people who say they are experts.
 After all, if it were really all that easy everyone would be worth billions.

 What is a stock mutual fund?